kmkr/splendid-nudibranch/content.md

 DSC07308.jpg

 Title Reef Stonefish
-Location The Barge wreck, Egypt
+Location The Barge Wreck, Egypt
 Tags potrait stonefish 2018
 Latin Synanceia verrucosa
 Description Motionless, this fish sometimes stay at the same site for several months.
 Not agressive, but will inject a venom if stepped on.
 It's the world's most venomous fish.